 Lease accounting standards and early occupancy

 For accounting purposes, the lease does not start until the lessor has possession of the asset.
 Therefore, even if the lease has been fully executed with signatures, lessors do not start accounting for a lease until they are in possession.
-The early occupancy period qualifies as possession of the asset, even if it is a portion of the total space in exchange for a portion of the full rent.
+The early occupancy period may trigger possession of the asset, which will generate a financial statement impact under lease accounting GAAP.
 Learn more about CoStar’s lease accounting software and how it can support both the commercial real estate and accounting departments manage lease data and work together to meet and exceed business goals.